 Talia founded Youth Realities aged 19, in response to abuse she experienced in a teenage relationship.
 Talia grew up locally in Colindale, and with her own experience of permanent school exclusion, she is passionate about inclusive education and is currently studying an MA in Women & Child Abuse.
 "I believe everybody can live life free from abuse.
 Everybody deserves freedom and safety.
 We must do better for our young people & centre their experiences to make long term change"

 Bárbara, originally from Argentina, is a theatre facilitator by training and joined us in September 2020.
-"I am a Youth Support Worker and Programme Coordinator.
+"I am the Senior Youth Worker, DSL and qualified IDYPVA.
 Outside of Youth Realities I enjoy activities such as crochet, dancing, Muay Thai, reading, cooking, baking and puppetry!
 Working at Youth Realities has given me the chance to actively work towards the feminist future I have always believed in by working with our young people to help them reach their fullest, healthiest potential"

 Katie is a Youth Support Worker, offering creative 1:1 Support to young women.
 Katie is a poet, a feminist, a mental health campaigner and a social justice activist.
 Katie is a creative facilitator by training and uses various creative mediums to approach the work she does.

 My name is Odette Mifele, I am the Deepin Dance coach here at Youth Realities.
 I am a professional dancer and have been for the last 5 years.
 Some of my credits include Wizkid, Steff London, Krept & Konan, FIFA’20 & Street dance the movie (and of course Youth Realities).
 Out of everything dance related I do, teaching, choreographing, performing and fitness, I definitely enjoy teaching the most as I love passing on knowledge to others and seeing the group learn and exceed!